 Technology in the restaurant industry is primarily designed to do one thing: create consistency.
 Customers expect consistency in experience, inventory, meal preparation, and speed of service.
 As technology advances, expectations increase and competition gets tougher.

-This shift towards gadgetry can be daunting, but the first and best tool you need is probably already in place: your point of sale (POS) system.
+This shift towards gadgetry can be daunting, but the first and best tool you need is probably already in place: your POS system.

 POS: More than just a cash register